gskinner/JustAddMusic/README.md

 These properties can be set using the config param, or directly on a JAM instance.

-* `gain=1`: boosts volume for the analyser only (not playback volume)
+* `gain=1`: boosts volume for the analyser (not playback volume).
+This can result in values higher than 1.
-* `onstart`: called when audio starts playing
-* `ontick`: called each time the analyser ticks with the latest audio data
-* `onprogress`: called with a single param indicating file load progress as 0-1
-* `label`: text or html to inject before other content in the UI
+* `volume=1`: playback volume, does affect analyser
 * `paused=false`: play / pause audio
 * `keyControl=true`: enable key control (see below)
 * `tickInterval=16`: interval in ms to tick analyser on or 0 to tick manually via `tick()`
-* `volume=1`: playback volume, does affect analyser
 * `ui=true`: show / hide simple ui (true)
+* `label`: text or html to inject before other content in the UI
 * `audioData`: Read-only.
 Object with latest audio data (see Audio Data below)
+* `onstart`: callback that is invoked when a new audio file starts playing
+* `ontick`: called each time the analyser ticks with the latest audio data as a param
+* `onprogress`: called with a single param indicating file load progress as 0-1

 ## Methods